syncfusion/blazor-docs/src/schedule/scheduler/context-menu.md

 # Context Menu

 You can display context menu on work cells and appointments of Scheduler by making use of the `ContextMenu` control manually from the application end.
-In the following code example, context menu control is being added from sample end and set its target as `Scheduler` and the target element is get by using `GetTargetElement` public method in Blazor.
+In the following code example, context menu control is being added from sample end and set its target as `Scheduler` and the target element is get by using `GetTargetCellAsync` public method in Blazor.

 On Scheduler cells, you can display the menu items such as `New Event`, `New Recurring Event` and `Today` option.
 For appointments, you can display its related options such as `Edit Event` and `Delete Event`.
-The default event window can be opened for appointment creation and editing using the `OpenEditor` method of Scheduler.
+The default event window can be opened for appointment creation and editing using the `OpenEditorAsync` method of Scheduler.

-The deletion of appointments can be done by using the `DeleteEvent` public method.
+The deletion of appointments can be done by using the `DeleteEventAsync` public method.
 Also, the `SelectedDate` property can be used to navigate between different dates.

 > You can also display custom menu options on Scheduler cells and appointments.
 Context menu will open on tap-hold in responsive mode.